Frequently Asked Questions

 No, sorry - it's all I can do to keep up with my own online sales, so you will only be able to buy Quernus creatures direct from me.

 I stopped going to craft fairs in 2013, when I started selling only online.
+Perhaps one day I'll do them again, but not yet.

 You can get in touch with me here, and I aim reply to emails a couple of times a week.
 You can also reach me through my Facebook page.

 The main way I let people know what I'm up to is in the Quernoholics Anonymouse group on Facebook, and by my regular newsletters.
-I also update my blog very occasionally when something interesting happens (or when I have time!)

 All images and products are available for social sharing (e.g Twitter, Facebook, Digg, Pinterest, etc) provided that full URLs and credit are given to Quernus Crafts and this website.
 Sharing is positively encouraged!
 Please contact me to request prior consent if you would like to use any images or content for any other purpose.

-All site content and designs are Copyright © 2009-2020 by Kirsten Flores and Quernus Crafts.
+All site content and designs are Copyright © 2009-2024 by Kirsten Flores and Quernus Crafts.
 All rights reserved.
 Anyone found to be in breach of copyright will be legally pursued.

 I take every care to make sure the wee creatures are as robust as possible, but occasionally they do sustain minor injuries.
 I do offer a repair and restore service, so if one of your wee creatures needs some TLC, drop me a line and I'll see what I can do.